 Finally, we applied the royalty rate above and calculated Net Present Value (“NPV”) of the expected royalty from 2016 through 2030 for each of the major smartphone manufacturers.
 An overall value for the patent portfolio was also determined based on TAM.

-Based on our multi-pronged approach to value estimation, and given on our reputation for unbiased and conservative valuations, the client was able to easily convince third parties that the estimated damages/value are reliable and could be used for their due diligence purposes.
+Based on our multi-pronged approach to value estimation, and given our reputation for unbiased and conservative valuations, the client was able to easily convince third parties that our estimated damages/values are trustworthy and could be relied upon for due diligence purposes.
+This allowed the client to receive favorable responses from third parties expeditiously.

 1 The Georgia Pacific factors include 15 factors that are considered in determining a reasonable royalty, including, e.g., the rates paid comparable to the patent in suit, the nature and scope of the license, the nature of the patented invention, etc. For a full list of the Georgia Pacific factors, please see: http://www.ipglossary.com/glossary/georgia-pacific-factors/